-Based on needs analysis and community outreach process assessments, the Active Transportation Plan recommends installation of 111 miles of new bikeways updating the City's total bike network to 365 miles as shown in Figure 2.
+Based on needs analysis and community outreach process assessments, the Active Transportation Plan recommends the installation of 111 miles of new bikeways updating the City's total bike network to 365 miles, as shown in Figure 2.
 These recommendations include 1.5 miles of Shared Use Path (Class I), 40.5 miles of Bike Lane (Class II), 30.7 miles of Buffered Bike Lane (Class IIB), 1.4 miles of Bicycle Route (Class III), 27.7 miles of Bicycle Boulevard (Class IIIB), and 9.6 Miles of Separated Bikeways (Class IV).

-Plan recommendations additionally include consideration of the potential removal or limitation of parking where conflicts exist between bikeways and parking spaces.
+Additionally, the plan considers removal or limiting on-street parking where conflicts exist between bikeways and parking spaces.
 These conflict zones include 21.5 miles of total recommended bikeways.
-Additional community planning and assessment would occur prior to the removal of parking in service of an existing or planned bikeway.
+Additional community planning and assessment would occur prior to the removal of parking facilities to accommodate a planned bikeway.